New Zealand Certificate in Avalanche Risk Management (Level 5)

 Study professional avalanche risk management with the most experienced provider of avalanche education in New Zealand.

-This programme provides the first level of professional training available, enabling you to work in all sectors of the avalanche industry.
+This programme provides the first level of professional training available, enabling you to work in all sectors of the avalanche management industry.

-Graduates may be employed or work as volunteers under (direct or indirect) supervision, in a range of operations actively assisting in the management of avalanche hazard and risk including: ski areas, heli-ski operations, cat-skiing operations, snow-mobile operations, road contractors, alpine and other outdoor guiding and instruction operations, hunting, trekking, Department of Conservation, alpine search and rescue, and education providers.
+Graduates may be employed or work as volunteers under (direct or indirect) supervision, in a range of operations actively assisting in the management of avalanche hazard and risk, including: ski areas, heli-ski operations, cat-skiing operations, snow-mobile operations, road contractors, alpine and other outdoor guiding and instruction operations, hunting, trekking, Department of Conservation, alpine search and rescue, and education providers.

 International